vikasdil/readme/README.md

 ![Plot Piechart](Images/piechart.jpg)

-Now we are plotting a line graph of each day for perticular month.
+Now we are plotting a line graph of each day for particular month.
-First we created an empty lists for diffrent parameter used in chart and later we append these lists.
+First we created an empty lists for different parameter used in chart and later we append these lists.
-02d is used to make the length of the string constant querystring = {"date":dateStr} is used to convert the string in to python redable date format.
+02d is used to make the length of the string constant querystring = {"date":dateStr} is used to convert the string in to python readable date format.